Karakoz Abdaliev

-Karakoz Abdaliev (Каракозы Абдалиев (1908 – October 22, 1943) was a Soviet soldier who was awarded the title of Hero of the Soviet Union posthumously in 1943 for his actions during the Battle of the Dnieper.
+Karakoz Abdaliev (Каракозы Абдалиев (1908 – 22 October 1943) was a Soviet soldier who was awarded the title of Hero of the Soviet Union posthumously in 1943 for his actions during the Battle of the Dnieper.

+Abdaliev was born in a peasant family of Kazakh ethnicity in Chimkent Uyezd, Syr-Darya Oblast, in Russian Turkestan.
+He was drafted into the Soviet military and served as a machine gunner.
+He distinguished himself in combat during the Soviet advance against Nazi Germany, particularly in battles where his actions significantly contributed to the success of Soviet forces.
+In 1943, during a critical engagement, he was killed in action after demonstrating extraordinary courage and self-sacrifice.
 He was reported to have killed 72 German soldiers and destroyed two tanks.
+In recognition of his heroism, he was awarded the Soviet Union's highest military honor.

 Early life

 Abdalev was born in a peasant family of Kazakh ethnicity in Chimkent Uyezd, Syr-Darya Oblast, in Russian Turkestan in the Russian Empire (present-day Tole Bi District, Kazakhstan) in 1908.
 He attended school and graduated in 1924, after the Russian Revolution of 1917.
 From 1924 until 1941 he worked on the Taldybulak Kolkhoz.